 For the Pumpkin Waffles

-- Pumpkin Puree: If you’re using homemade puree, be sure to drain it very well.
+- Pumpkin Puree – Make sure to use real pumpkin puree and not pumpkin pie filling.
+If you’re using homemade pumpkin puree, be sure to drain it very well.
+Canned pumpkin tends to give more consistent results.

-- Vanilla Extract: Use a high-quality brand for the best results.
+- Vanilla Extract – Use a high-quality brand of pure vanilla for the best results.

 For the Vanilla Pecan Syrup

-- Maple Syrup: Pure maple syrup is the way to go.
-Artificial varieties tend to be quite unhealthy.
+- Maple Syrup – Pure maple syrup is the way to go.
+Artificial pancake syrup just doesn’t compare!

-- Vanilla Bean Paste: This gives you amazing vanilla flavor, and the little specks of vanilla bean are a nice touch.
+- Vanilla Bean Paste – This gives you amazing vanilla flavor, and the little specks of vanilla bean are a nice touch.
+You can use vanilla bean paste as a 1:1 substitute for vanilla extract, and vice versa (in the waffles and the vanilla syrup).

 How to Make Gluten Free Pumpkin Waffles

-- Don’t Use Pumpkin Pie Filling: Pumpkin puree (also labeled as canned pumpkin) is not the same thing as pumpkin pie filling, which has added sweeteners and flavorings.
+- Don’t mistake pumpkin pie filling for pumpkin puree.
+Pumpkin puree (also labeled as canned pumpkin) is NOT the same thing as pumpkin pie filling, which has added sweeteners and flavorings.
 Be sure to purchase plain old pumpkin puree if you’re going the canned pumpkin route.

-- Let the Batter Sit for a Bit: In order for your batter to reach the proper consistency, you’ll want to let it rest for at least 2 minutes before you pour it into your waffle iron.
+- Rest the waffle batter.
+In order for your pumpkin waffle batter to have the right consistency, you’ll want to let it rest for at least 2 minutes before you cook your waffles.
 This allows the oat flour to soak up all the liquid.

-- Grease the Waffle Iron Well: The last thing you want is waffles that can’t be removed from the waffle iron.
-To avoid this, you may need to grease it before cooking each one.
-I like to use cooking spray to prevent missing any areas.
+- Grease the waffle iron well.
+The last thing you want is waffles stuck in your waffle iron!
+To avoid this, you may need to grease the grates in between cooking each waffle.
+I like to use cooking spray for even coverage.

-- Don’t Boil the Syrup: Remove your syrup from the stovetop as soon as it comes to a gentle simmer.
+- Don’t boil the syrup.
+Be sure to take your syrup off the stovetop as soon as it comes to a gentle simmer.
 You’ll know it’s ready when you see the occasional bubble pop on the surface of the liquid.
-If you let it fully come to a boil, your syrup will start to crystallize.
+If you let it fully come to a boil, your syrup will start to crystallize and harden.

 Serving Suggestions